ehmatthes/intro_programming/README.md

     $ mkdir intro_programming2.7 && cd intro_programming2.7
     intro_programming2.7$ virtualenv -p python2.7 venv

 There may be a bit more involved in a full setup, depending on which versions of Python you have on your system, but that should get you up and running.

+### <a name="questions"></a>Questions
 If you have any questions about getting the project running locally, drop a note in [Issue 11](https://github.com/ehmatthes/intro_programming/issues/11), or get in touch with me directly.
 I can be reached by email, ehmatthes at gmail, or on twitter [@ehmatthes](https://twitter.com/ehmatthes).

 Thanks for looking!